BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local snack stands, and tips.
-ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to minimize fees, especially if you're coming from outside the Eurozone.
+While credit cards are widely accepted at resorts and larger restaurants, always have some CFP francs (XPF) on hand for smaller local markets, fruit stands, and tips.
+ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to avoid multiple transaction fees.

 transport